-Galter Health Sciences Library & Learning Center is committed to addressing diversity, equity, and inclusion (DEI) within the Library and with the Feinberg community through concrete, strategic actions, starting with those outlined below.
-Through this work, Galter Library's DEI Working Group aims to support DEI at Feinberg School of Medicine by fostering a culture of belonging and inclusion for faculty, staff, students, and trainees on campus and in our community.
+Galter Health Sciences Library & Learning Center is committed to promoting diversity, equity, inclusion, and accessibility (DEIA) and supporting the Feinberg community through concrete, strategic actions, starting with those outlined below.
+Through this working group, we aim to support DEIA at Feinberg School of Medicine by fostering a culture of belonging and inclusion for all patrons including faculty, staff, students, and trainees.

-- Environment: Establish, develop, and support library programs and spaces that create a welcoming, inclusive, and equitable environment.
+Environment: Establish, develop, and support library programs and spaces that offer a welcoming, inclusive, equitable, and accessible environment for everyone.

-- Policies, procedures, resources: Audit internal and external library operations to identify biases and inequities; target and work to meet potential diversity, equity, and inclusion needs; and continue intersectional conversations through library strategic planning.
-Furthermore, we commit to cultivating a diverse pipeline for recruitment from underrepresented groups and maintaining mindful hiring practices.
+Policies, procedures, resources: Audit internal and external library operations to identify potential inequities in existing policies and procedures; target and work to meet the required DEIA needs; and continue intersectional conversations through Galter Library’s strategic planning.

-- Feinberg initiatives: Engage with Feinberg and NU partners to enhance and support initiatives that meet diverse needs with far-reaching impact for our campus and community.
+University-wide initiatives: Engage with Feinberg and other partners at Northwestern University to enhance and support initiatives that meet DEIA needs of our campuses and community.

-As a health sciences library, Galter supports scientific research, truth, and the equitable dissemination of information while striving to eliminate barriers to accessibility.
-Here, we apply this expertise to address issues of social justice through an intersectional lens; looking at the multiple, varied, and layered forms of discrimination and privilege.
-The working group is committed to the continuous and thorough examination and dismantling of systemic racism and inequities.
+As a health sciences library, Galter supports scientific research and the equitable dissemination of information while striving to eliminate access barriers.
+The DEIA working group facilitates Galter’s application of this expertise to address issues of social justice through an intersectional lens by looking at the multiple, varied, and layered forms of discrimination and privilege.
+The DEIA working group is committed to the continuous and thorough examination and dismantling of systemic racism, ableism, and inequities.

 Current Working Group Membership